 As your children grow into adolescents, they should continue yearly preventive care visits for exams and scheduled immunizations.
-These visits give the health care provider a chance to:
+These visits give the doctor a chance to:

-- Discuss the importance of good eating habits and regular physical activity. - Talk about avoiding alcohol, smoking and drugs. - Screen for sexual activity and sexually transmitted diseases as appropriate. - Screen for HIV between the ages of 15 and 18, or earlier if at increased risk.
+- Discuss the importance of good eating habits and regular physical activity - Talk about avoiding alcohol, smoking and drugs - Screen for sexual activity and sexually transmitted diseases as appropriate. - Screen for HIV between the ages of 15 and 18.